zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

     * run Liquibase and update your database

-* Use the WebLogic lifecycle bash scripts to automate the application deployment.
-There are four lifecycle methods that you can use:
+* Use the server lifecycle bash scripts to automate your application deployment.
+There are six lifecycle methods that you can use before and after the server and domain start.
-    * `before-first-startup.sh`: executed once, before the first startup of the WebLogic Admin server
-    * `before-startup.sh`: executed before each startup of the WebLogic Admin server
-    * `after-first-startup.sh`: executed once, after the first startup of the WebLogic Admin server
-    * `after-startup.sh`: executed after each startup of the WebLogic Admin server

 * The `WEB_CONSOLE_COLOR` variable can be used to customize the color of the WebLogic web console.
 This feature is useful when multiple WebLogic domains are started.